Prospective Military Students

 If you are 25 years or older, you should apply as a post-traditional student.

 Post-traditional students, whether beginning as a first-time freshman or returning as a transfer student, follow a special admissions process.
 To apply for admission to Winthrop as a post-traditional student, you must be age 25 or older by the first day of classes for the term for which you are applying.
 You also must be seeking a degree by enrolling in college for the first time, continuing undergraduate work begun in the past, or seeking a second undergraduate degree.

-For more details about the post-traditional student application process and support services, please visit the “Post-Traditional Student” section of our Resource for Adult Students website.
+For more details about the post-traditional student application process and support services, please visit the “Post-Traditional Student” section of our Military, Adult, and Transfer Services website.